oconnor663/duct.py/README.md

 the right side runs.
 If you want to ignore errors on the left side, similar to `;` in bash, use `check=False` inside the left expression.
 ##### `subshell(**kwargs)`
-Apply redirections or other arguments to an already-formed expression, similar to `()` in bash.
+Apply redirections or other keywords to an already-formed expression, similar to `()` in bash.
 You don't usually need this; instead you can pass these arguments to `run` or to individual commands. `subshell` is useful when you're composing expressions that were created in some other